kjschmidlab/GGoutlieR/README.md

 ### Pull request

-If you would like to contribute to codes:
+If you would like to contribute to the code:

 * Fork the `GGoutlieR` repository
 * Contribute to your forked repository.
 * Create a pull request.

-Your changes/additions will be merged in the master branch of `GGoutlieR` repository if they pass necessary checks.
+Your changes or additions will be merged in the master branch of `GGoutlieR` repository if they pass required checks.

 ## Preprint
 Che-Wei Chang and Karl Schmid.
 2023.
 GGoutlieR: an R package to identify and visualize unusual geo-genetic patterns of biological samples. bioRxiv.
 DOI: [https://doi.org/10.1101/2023.04.06.535838](https://doi.org/10.1101/2023.04.06.535838)